 Sweet broom performs best in conditions that would cause many other flowering shrubs to fail.
 It will bloom as early as late winter and through the early spring months in the cool temperatures of USDA Zones 8-10.
 Temperatures between 35 and 60 degrees Fahrenheit during the autumn and winter months encourage blooming.

-Apply a two-inch-thick layer of lightweight shredded bark mulch to keep the roots cool and the soil moist.
+Apply a 2-inch layer of lightweight shredded bark mulch to keep the roots cool and the soil moist.
 This will also provide a layer of insulation against the hot summer sun.
 Make sure the mulch doesn't touch the base.

 Is Broom Plant Toxic?